galenholt/HydroBOT/README.md

 ## Use

-Can be run piecemeal or all at once, scripted.
-Point at a directory of hydrologic scenarios, and the toolkit will run them through the modules, aggregate the outputs, and present results, with control by the user through function arguments.
-See the [WERP_toolkit_demo](https://mdbauth.github.io/WERP_toolkit_demo/) for a full demonstration and the [template repo](https://github.com/MDBAuth/toolkit_use) for a bare-bones project structure.
+HydroBOT can be run piecemeal or all at once, scripted.
+Point it at a directory of hydrologic scenarios, and HydroBOT will run them through the modules, aggregate the outputs, and present results, with control by the user through function arguments.
+Each stage builds a runnable set of parameter metadata based on function arguments for tracking provenance and reproducibility.
+Typical approaches use R scripts, Quarto notebooks, or automation on HPC or azure systems with yaml parameter files and shell/R scripts.

+See the
+[WERP_toolkit_demo](https://mdbauth.github.io/WERP_toolkit_demo/) for a
+full demonstration and the [template repo](https://github.com/MDBAuth/toolkit_use) for a bare-bones project structure.

+Using HydroBOT is typically a three-step process:

+1. Running hydrographs through the EWR tool (or future modules) with `prep_run_save_ewrs()`.

+    - Best practice has hydrographs in directories defined by scenarios, so all hydrographs within a scenario can be run at once, parallelised over scenarios.

+2. Aggregating module outputs to larger theme, spatial, and temporal scales with `read_and_agg()`

+    - `read_and_agg()` maintains dimensional safety over theme, temporal, and spatial dimensions, avoiding the collapse over unintended dimensions that is quite easy to miss if manually using e.g. `dplyr::summarise()`.

+    - `read_and_agg()` (and wrapped functions for dimensional aggregation) provide the ability to retain groupings and do non-spatial joins of spatial data.
+This allows them to be EWR-aware, and provide warnings and automation for best-practice automation of EWR aggregation that does not collapse planning and sdl units too soon and join gauges to them non-spatially.
+The easiest way to use this is with `auto_ewr_PU = TRUE` .

+    - It is expected that `read_and_agg()` may be run several times for a given analysis, with several different aggregation sequences, as different sets may be needed for different questions, or iterative production of results identifies better approaches.

+3. Developing output products targeting the question of interest (typically a scenario comparison) with `plot_outcomes()` and `baseline_compare()`

+    - `plot_outcomes()` provides consistent processing and analysis of input and output data, compared to manually building ggplots

+    - `plot_outcomes()` is theme, space, and time-aware, and so prevents accidental overplotting or other losses of dimensional data.

+    - The return from `plot_outcomes()` is a ggplot object, which can then be tweaked as usual.

 ## Developement